ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Load the skill / workspace
 {: #slack-chatbot-database-watson-3}
 {: step}

+This tutorial is written for the {{site.data.keyword.conversationshort}} classic experience.
+You might need to [switch from the new to the classic experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+{: tip}

 In this part of the tutorial you are going to load a pre-defined workspace or skill into the {{site.data.keyword.conversationshort}} service.
 1. In the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service created in the previous section.
 Click on its entry and then the service alias to open the service details.